croxton/htmx-booster-pack/README.md

 * `component`: shared by all instances of the same class, allowing them to communicate.
 * `global`: shared by all components globally.

-Use the `component` and `global` scopes with caution: sharing scope has the potential to introduce memory leaks if you store large objects, references to dom nodes or forget to destroy state in `unmount()`.
+Use the `component` and `global` scopes with caution: sharing state has the potential to introduce memory leaks if you store large objects, references to dom nodes that get swapped out, or forget to destroy state in `unmount()`.

 ```js
 this.setState('local', {